IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 * [Time Warrior: How to defeat procrastination, people-pleasing, self-doubt, over-commitment, broken promises and chaos] (http://www.amazon.com/Time-Warrior-procrastination-people-pleasing-over-commitment/dp/1600250378/ref=sr_1_1?s=books&ie=UTF8&qid=1312385159&sr=1-1) by Steven Chandler

-* [The War of Art: Break Through the Blocks and Win Your Inner Creative Battles] (http://www.amazon.com/War-Art-Through-Creative-Battles/dp/0446691437/) by Steven Pressfield
+* [The War of Art: Break Through the Blocks and Win Your Inner Creative Battles] (http://www.amazon.com/War-Art-Through-Creative-Battles/dp/0446691437/) by Steven Pressfield<br>If you like *Do The Work* by Steven Pressfield, which is pretty much a distillation of the principles in The War of Art, also by Steven Pressfield, I highly suggest you acquire this one as well.

 * [Personal Kanban: Mapping Work | Navigating Life] (http://www.amazon.com/Personal-Kanban-Mapping-Work-Navigating/dp/1453802266/ref=sr_1_1?s=books&ie=UTF8&qid=1358043876&sr=1-1&keywords=personal+kanban) by Jim Benson and Tonianne DeMaria Barry